traefik/hub-apiportal-ui/README.md

 yarn start
 ```

-App is running at [http://localhost:3000](http://localhost:3000 "Link to localhost on port 3000") in dev mode.
+The application is running at [http://localhost:3000](http://localhost:3000 "Link to localhost on port 3000") in dev mode.

 The local setup uses a Service Worker to intercept HTTP calls and inject a mocked reply.

-This allows developers to test the application with mocked data and simulate different scenarios without relying on external APIs or services.
+This allows to test the application with mocked data and simulate different scenarios without relying on external APIs or services.

 > Note that the Service Worker is only active in development mode.